mau-network/mau/README.md

 - Generate a key pair for the user that identify him on the network.
 - The key/subkey can be used to sign all content to prevent tampering.
-- Adding someone to the contact list is as simple as getting his public key and add it to the local trusted keyring.
+- Adding someone to the contact list is as simple as getting his public key and adding it to the local trusted keyring.
-- Private content can be encrypted by the user public key
+- Private content can be encrypted by the user's public key
 - Private messages to another user can be encrypted by their public key
 - PGP allows encrypting a file to multiple people at the same time
 - Mark the date of signing/encrypting a file without depending on the filesystem properties.

-This leads to the following features for the system:
+This leads to the following features of the system:

-- Having private content that is protected cryptographically
+- Private content is protected cryptographically
-- Having an end-to-end encrypted content not even any application can read without the user permission
+- End-to-end encrypted content. applications can't read user content without the user's permission
-- Password protected identity
+- Password-protected identity
-- Protection against data leakage.
+- Protection against data leaks.
 Even if the directory was accessed by a malicious application all files are encrypted for their respective recipients with an exception of the public content.
-- Content is signed cryptogrphically which prevents temperament
+- Content is signed cryptographically which prevents temperament
-- Content that can be relayed with a third-party without reading the content
+- Content can be relayed through a third party without reading the content
-- Content that can be sent in an encrypted email message.
+- Content can be sent in an encrypted email message.
-- User can pick his own algorithms for encryption/signing/authentication as he wishes without limiting him to specific algorithm or key length.
+- The user can pick his own algorithms for encryption/signing/authentication as he wishes without limiting him to specific algorithms or key lengths.
-- Content is compressed before encryption reducing size on disk
+- Content is compressed before encryption reducing the size on the disk
-- Granular privacy for every piece of information on the network.
-A FollowAction for example can be public (not encrypted).
+- Granular privacy for every piece of information on the network:
+  - A FollowAction for example can be public (not encrypted).
 Shared with one of my friends (encrypted for my friend) or shared with a specific list of my friends (encrypted for multiple recipients).
-This applies on a file by file basis.
-Another example: A Message can be encrypted to one person for a private end-to-end chat or multiple recipients for a group chat.
+This applies on a file-by-file basis.
+  - A Message can be encrypted to one person for a private end-to-end chat or multiple recipients for a group chat.
-- Using trust levels in the PGP keyrings can be beneficial. for example a peer with key of `never` trust level should be ignored by any communication software and his content never be written to the disk.
+- Using trust levels in the PGP keyrings can be beneficial.
+  - a peer with a key of `never` trust level should be ignored by any communication software and his content never be written to the disk.

-## Use HTTP interface to serve files
+## Data Exchange

-Files that are created by one user needs to be downloaded to all peers that are asking for it when they become online. the simplest interface that can serve the files and provide interoperability with current web is an HTTP interface.
+Files that are created by one user need to be copied to all peers that are asking for this content. the simplest interface that can serve the files and provide interoperability with the current web is an HTTP interface.

-The simplest form is a normal HTTP server that has 3 endpoints:
+The simplest form is an HTTP server that has 3 endpoints:
 - `/files`: which lists all files created by the user
 - `/files/<file-name>`: which downloads the latest version of a file
-- `/files/<file-name>/versions/<version-hash>`: to download a specific version
+- `/files/<file-name>/versions/<version-hash>`: to download a specific content version

-This will provide an interface to download public files that doesn't need authentication.
+This will provide an interface to download public files that don't need authentication.

 The list of files will get longer over time so:
 - Client can keep track of the last update time
 - Client will send the update time as a value for the HTTP header `If-Modified-Since`
-- The Serving user `/files` should return only the files list modified after the provided date.
+- The server `/files` endpoint should return only the files list modified after the provided date.
 Ordered by oldest first and can limit the response if needed.
-- User will download the list of modified files.
+- Client will download the list of modified files.

-The size of each file can be added to the `/files` response to make sure Clients doesn't download files too large.
-A SHA sum of the file can be also added to the same endpoint to make sure the remote file is not the same as the local file before downloading.
+The size of each file can be added to the `/files` response to make sure Clients don't download files too large.
+A `SHA` sum of the file can be also added to the same endpoint to make sure the remote file is not the same as the local file before downloading.

 Extending the endpoints for `/<user-fingerprint>/files`, `/<user-fingerprint>/files/<filename>` and `/<user-fingerprint>/files/<file-name>/versions/<version-hash>` will allow a user to relay other people content if desired. allowing a user to distribute comments on his content for example from other users.

 Adding TLS1.3 to the HTTP interface will allow both sides to identify themselves with their identity keys.
 The interface in this case can limit the files response to the public files and files encrypted for the requesting user.
 This will allow users to exchange private messages/content over a secure connection while the content itself is also encrypted for the receiving party so the user can store the response to his disk without any processing whatsoever.

-This will lead to some benefits:
+This will lead to the following benefits:

 - Existing websites can implement both endpoints easily to serve public content without the need for any intermediary party to get involved in the process.
 - Supporting `Range` HTTP header will lead to resumable downloads for large content files.